 *Editor’s note: Although most people think immediately of dated 1970s parquet designs, parquet flooring is actually defined as planks laid in a decorative, geometric pattern, including the super-trendy-at-the-moment chevron and herringbone.

 It’s all about beach chic right now.
 Cool tones, grays, whites, blues and light woods.
 Touches of modern hardware/light fixtures.
 Jeff Lewis estimates that this trend should be around another 5 years or so.

 When choosing colors, think about the future and your ideal buyer.
 Is hot pink going to attract all the buyers to your yard?
 Probably not.

-Does consistency of flooring throughout the house influence the selling price?
+Does consistency influence the selling price?

 Absolutely.
 There is nothing that can chop up the flow of a floor plan more than different flooring choices.
 If it’s done right, say a transition from wood to tile into the kitchen, and it’s done with purpose, I think that can add class and style.

 But the Do-It-Yourselfers who go to home depot and pick whatever on sale and do a room at a time?
 No. Don’t do it.
 Save your money and do it all in the same material/run.

 If you can’t afford the labor, buy all the material so the dye lots match, and do a room/section at a time.